purplekeyboard/advent-of-code-2015/README.md

-# Advent of Code Java Starter project
+# Advent of Code 2015

 A project to get you started solving [Advent of Code](https://adventofcode.com/) challenge in Java.